bky201/love-math-game/README.md

 To guarantee responsiveness, all pages underwent thorough testing on screen sizes starting from 320px and above, following the criteria for responsive design.
 This testing was conducted on Chrome, Edge, and Firefox.
 The foloowing testing method was implemented.
-1. Launch a web browser and visit Aerobics Club.
+1. Launch a web browser and visit love math game website.
 2. Access the developer tools by right-clicking and selecting "Inspect."
 3. Switch to the responsive mode and reduce the width to smaller size.
 4. Adjust the zoom level.